-Each unit is equipped with several payphones that residents are able to use in order to report (including anonymously) sexual abuse and sexual harassment.
-Residents are also able to report allegations directly to any staff member, contractor, volunteer, or to/on behalf of a third party.
+Each housing unit is equipped with several payphones that residents are able to use in order to report (including anonymously) sexual abuse and sexual harassment.
+Residents are able to report allegations directly to any staff member, contractor, volunteer, or to/on behalf of a third party.
 Residents are reminded during intake, orientation, and during case manager meetings that all reports will be taken seriously and investigated.

 The auditor has tested the outside hotline number managed by the Community Sanctions PREA Liaison, the internal hotline number, and the internal email reporting link, to ensure the methods are operable.
 The Liaison, Cynthia Ali, returned the auditor's phone call.
+The auditor also tested the inside hotline number from the payphones in the dayroom.
+The administrative investigator returned my call within 20 minutes.